dovecot/documentation/source/configuration_manual/nfs.rst

   be possible if the ``nolock`` is enabled only for the index mountpoint.
   This can still increase the likelihood of index corruption (which can lose message flags), but locking won't prevent index corruption completely anyway.

-* ``actimeo``: This or the more specific settings can be used to control NFS caching.
-The defaults are likely good enough, but you can try to increase the caching time to reduce NFS traffic (e.g. ``actimeo=60``).

 Optimizations
 =============